jordansamuel/PASTE/README.md

  - PHP 7.4 or higher with `pdo_mysql`, `openssl`, and `curl` extensions
   - MySQL or MariaDB
   - Composer for dependency management
-  - Web server (e.g., Apache) with HTTPS enabled
+  - Web server (e.g., Apache/Nginx) with HTTPS enabled (if OAuth enabled as below)

 See docs/CHANGELOG
 ---